EOCOnline/rangertrak/README.md

 This Progressive Web Application (PWA) will largely run even if there is incomsistent, limited, or no cell, internet or data access at the command post.
 Rangers can radio in their locations - using a variety of location codes, and be centrally tracked.

 Verbally transmitting & transcribing latitude & longitude coordinates can be very error prone and slow.
-Instead RangertRak also permits other ways to report locations: by Street Address, Google PlusCodes, and perhaps What3Words.
+Instead RangerTrak also permits other ways to report locations: by Street Address, Google PlusCodes, and perhaps What3Words.
 See <https://en.wikipedia.org/wiki/Open_Location_Code#Other_geocode_systems> for a list.

 ## Features